 How stress affects company productivity

 One of the most common ways stress affects the overall production of a company is through absenteeism, with about 1 million Americans taking off each day across the country due to work stress, reports Zippia.
-Stress-related symptoms such as difficulty sleeping, high blood pressure and headaches take a toll on the person, causing even those with good attendance to begin missing more and more work.
+Stress-related symptoms such as difficulty sleeping, high blood pressure and headaches take a toll, causing even those with good attendance to begin missing more and more work.

 These are some other ways stress may affect your company’s productivity: